Zoom Limit: Maximum Participants, Call Duration

 Upgrade to Zoom Pro or Higher

-The most reliable way to remove the time limit is upgrading to a paid plan.
+The most reliable way to remove the time limit is to upgrade to a paid plan.

 Benefits include: